waimea-zslatham/level-2-programming-assessment/README.md

 ---

 ## Project Description

-Old gold is a two-player game, played on a one-dimensional grid with coins, where the aim is to win by being the player who removes the gold coin.
+Greedy Pig is a two-player game, played with a Die but on a computer.
+It will randomly generate a number from 1 to 6 and you have to keep score on your grid.
+If it lands on a 1 you lose all your points from that round.
+You can chose to sit out if you think you have enough from that round.
+Whoever has the most at the end of each round wins.